nmc-costa/simplifyhit/ROADMAP.md

 ## Ongoing
 - Develop and refine the landing page
-- Collect user feedback and iterate quickly
+- Collect user feedback and iterate
 - Maintain regular updates and support

 _last updated: July 1, 2025_